POZ’s commitment to a captive audience continues with this S.O.S.

 “Growing Up in Public” is the fate of 15-year-old Justin LeGreci, who just wants to have fun.

-meet some girl sooner or later, and I’ll want to have sex,” Justin says
+“I’llmeet some girl sooner or later, and I’ll want to have sex,” Justin sayswithout looking up.
+“If she wanted to, I’d say yes—if I had a condomwith me.”

 Justin’s mother has grown still.
 “What about your being HIV infected?” she asks carefully.